-Using other T&C's as models or templates is acceptable, however you still need to customize it to your own unique product or service.
-Here are some things to consider here:
+Using other Terms & Conditions agreements as models or templates is acceptable, however you still need to customize it to your own unique product or service.

 Borrowing another's T&C is generally legal, but requirements under copyright law demand caution when you take this approach.

 Terms and Conditions are often complex with a mixture of lay language and complex legal terms.
 This makes copying or "borrowing" another entity's agreement very tempting in order to save time and costs on legal fees.